Updated March 21, 2021

 Your IP address is a unique string of numbers that identifies each computer using the Internet Protocol to communicate over the internet.
 It allows websites to exchange packets of information with your computer and to track your activities on that particular website, as we do here on CA News Forum.
 Your IP address allows us to detect problems with our server, and for us to administer the site.
 In addition, this Non-Personally Identifiable Information is compiled and analyzed on an aggregate basis by services like Google Analytics, to help us gauge things like online traffic and user experiences.
 By using this website, you agree to the use of your IP address for these purposes.

 Q&A: What is a VPN?
 For those users who prefer to be extra cautious, the use of a Virtual Private Network service, or VPN, will actively mask your true IP address and related information from even the owners of this site.
-Be aware, however, that the use of a VPN can prevent some websites from loading or for services like Disqus to not function properly.
+Be aware, however, that the use of a VPN can prevent some websites from loading properly.
 That is, unfortunately, beyond our control.

 2. Personally Identifiable Information: